jolexa/blog.jolexa.net/content/post/gentoo-a-critical-look-at-the-qa-process.md

     - /2010/12/gentoo-a-critical-look-at-the-qa-process/
 ---

 *This post will probably annoy some people, or bring bad &#8220;spotlight&#8221; to Gentoo Linux.
-I call it a case study, but it is just my opinions&#8230;*
+I call it a case study, but it is just my opinions...*

 The QA team has said that there is some sort of &#8220;policy&#8221; on masking packages that break reverse dependencies.
 I'll subscribe that that policy for the sake of not breaking users machines on purpose, however, let's take a look at the current case study: **poppler-0.16**